BlockDevsUnited/dev-punks/README.md

 ## Usage

 Create your different layers as folders in the 'layers' directory, and add all the layer assets in these directories.

-Once you have all your layers, go into `src/config.js` and update the `layersOrder` array to be your layer folders name in order of the back layer to the front layer.
+You can name the assets anything as long as it has a rarity weight attached in the file name like so: `example element#70.png`.
+You can optionally change the delimiter `#` to anything you would like to use in the variable `rarityDelimiter` in the `src/config.js` file.

 *Example:* If you were creating a portrait design, you might have a background, then a head, a mouth, eyes, eyewear, and then headwear, so your `layersOrder` would look something like this: